 Take Breaks From Social Media

-Social media can often feel like a place for connecting with friends, but scrolling through the holiday celebrations of others can also lead to feelings of loneliness and anxiety.
-Make sure to take periodic breaks from social media, and if needed, mute or limit notifications for certain apps throughout the holiday season.
+While social media provides a platform for connecting with friends, scrolling through others' holiday celebrations can sometimes lead to feelings of loneliness and anxiety.
+It's important to prioritize your physical health and treat your mental health problems.
+Take regular breaks from social media and consider muting or limiting notifications for certain apps to protect your self-esteem and well-being.

 Set Boundaries With Family Members

-If you think interacting with family members may lead to hurtful comments or conversations that make you feel uncomfortable, it is okay to set boundaries for yourself.
-You don't have to stay in a situation that makes you feel uncomfortable or unsafe.
-Consider talking with family members about the potential for difficult conversations about orientation and gender identity and how to avoid them, or simply limit the amount of time spent together during the holidays.
+If you anticipate that interacting with family members may result in hurtful comments or conversations that negatively impact your mental health, it is important to establish boundaries for yourself.
+Remember, you have the right to prioritize your well-being and safety, especially when it comes to mental health issues.
+You can consider discussing with your family members the potential for challenging conversations about orientation and gender identity and explore ways to avoid these topics.
+Alternatively, you can also limit the amount of time spent together during the holidays to safeguard your mental health.

 Don't Lapse On Your Medications

-If you are taking regular medications for mental health, it is important to continue taking them even during the holidays.
-While it may be tempting to take a break from your medications, this can have serious health risks.
-Be sure to check in with your medical provider about any changes or questions that you have related to medication dosages.
+If you are managing mental health conditions and taking regular medications, it is crucial to continue your medication regimen even during the holidays.
+While it may be tempting to take a break, doing so can pose serious health risks.
+Remember to consult with healthcare professionals about any concerns or changes in medication dosages.

-If you're undergoing medical transition with hormone replacement therapy, it is also important to stay on schedule with your hormone therapy medications, appointments with health care professionals, and other transition-related care during the holidays.
-Missing a dose of estrogen or testosterone could lead to more than just an interruption in your transition progress -- it can have negative effects on your mental health as your hormones get thrown off balance.
+Additionally, if you are undergoing a medical transition with hormone replacement therapy, it is vital to stay on schedule with your hormone therapy medications, appointments with healthcare professionals involved in the treatment, and other transition-related care during the holiday season.
+Missing a dose of estrogen or testosterone not only interrupts your transition progress but can also have negative effects on your mental health due to hormonal imbalances.
+Make sure to prioritize your well-being and get the support group you need to cure your mental health problem.

 Keep PrEP In Mind